Micheál Mac Liammóir: Films

+Ballet scenarios

+An Cóitín Dearg (The Red Petticoat), choreography by Joan Denise Moriarty, music by Aloys Fleischmann, costume and set designs by MacLiammóir, first performed in May 1951 in Cork by the Cork Ballet Company, accompanied by the Cork Symphony Orchestra.

+The Enchanted Stream, based on the poem by W.B.
+Yeats 'Song of Wandering Aengus', choreography by Anton Dolin, music Rondes de Printemps by Debussy, décor by Edward Delany, first performed by the London Festival Ballet, accompanied by the London Philharmonic Orchestra, at the Dublin International Theatre Festival of 1959.

+Full Moon for the Bride, choreography by Joan Denise Moriarty, music by A. J. Potter, costume and set designs by MacLiammóir, first performed in Cork and then in Dublin's Gaiety Theatre in November 1974 by the Cork Ballet Company, accompanied by the Cork Symphony Orchestra, conducted by Aloys Fleischmann.

 Biographies and commemorations

 Books about Mac Liammóir include Micheál Mac Liammóir: Designs & Illustrations 1917–1972, by Richard Pine and Orla Murphy (1973); Enter Certain Players: Edwards–MacLiammoir and the Gate 1928–1978, edited by Peter Luke (1978); a biography, The Importance of Being Micheál by Micheál Ó hAodha (1990) and The Boys: A Double Biography, by Christopher Fitz-Simon (1996).

 In 1985, Orson Welles was the narrator for Two People...
 With One Pulse, a documentary film about Mac Liammoir and Edwards.
 To mark Mac Liammóir's centenary in 1999 the BBC commissioned a documentary, Dear Boy: The Story of Michéal Mac Liammóir, which included rare archive footage.

-Mac Liammóir is the subject of the 1990 play The Importance of Being Micheál by John Keyes; Frank McGuinness's play 2008 "Gates of Gold" is inspired by Edwards and Mac Liammóir.
+Mac Liammóir is the subject of the 1990 play The Importance of Being Micheál by John Keyes; Frank McGuinness's play 2008 Gates of Gold is inspired by Edwards and Mac Liammóir; and Mac Liammóir is the subject of Antoine Ó Flatharta's 2023 play Wáltsáil Abhaile.

 The annual Dublin Gay Theatre Festival presents the "Michéal Mac Liammóir Award for Outstanding performance by a male".